karec/extrapypi/README.md

 * Install packages with pip using only extra-index option
 * Basics permissions management using roles (currently admin, developer, maitainer, installer)
 * Easy deployment / installation using the WSGI server you want
-* MySQL, PostgresSQL and SQLite support
+* MySQL, PostgresSQL and SQLite support and tested
 * Extensible storage system
 * CLI tools to help you deploy / init / test extrapypi
 * Basic dashboard to visualize packages and users